wolfram/Demonstrations/README.md

 ![Wolfram](http://demonstrations.wolfram.com/images/powered-by.png)

-In 2007, [Wolfram Research](http://www.wolfram.com/) introduced a new paradigm for instant interactivity, and created this site as a library dedicated to this innovative technology.
+In 2007, [Wolfram Research](http://www.wolfram.com/) introduced a new paradigm for instant interactivity, and created the site as a library dedicated to this innovative technology.
 This venture has been a remarkable community effort, with several thousand Demonstrations so far, and new ones added every day.

 Any Mathematica user can contribute Demonstrations—you don't have to be an expert.
 Demonstrations can be on any topic you'd like—from everyday life to front-line scientific research.